 Coenzyme Q10 (CoQ10, Ubiqinone)

 CoQ10 is produced by our bodies but is also found in foods like meat, poultry, nuts and green leafy vegetables.
-CoQ10 plays a key role in transporting electrons between complexes I, II and III of the mitochondrial respiratory chain, so in patients with Mitochondrial Disease where these complexes are affected, supplementation it is believed to have a therapeutic effect.
+CoQ10 plays a key role in transporting electrons between complexes I, II and III of the mitochondrial respiratory chain.
+In patients with mitochondrial disease where respiratory chaincomplexes I, II and III are affected, supplementation with coenzyme Q10 is believed to have a therapeutic effect.

 In addition, Coenzyme Q10 also has antioxidant properties which could help prevent mitochondrial damage.

 This is a synthetic version of CoQ10, but is designed to penetrate the nervous system more easily.